oemof/tespy/docs/knowledge_center/faq.rst

         it is the simple entry point before customizing existing or developing new components.

-    .. dropdown:: I have two compressors in a model, both should have the same isentropic efficiency as a result
+    .. dropdown:: I have two compressors in a model, both should have the same isentropic efficiency as a result.

         This is possible with the :ref:`UserDefinedEquation <ude_label>`.
 In a :code:`UserDefinedEquation` you can build arbitrary equations and apply